Test-Forge/automation-study-materials/TL/20_Test_Hooks-Before&After/Test_Hooks-Before_&_After_README.md

    test environment or perform preconditions necessary for the scenario to execute.
    For example, you might use a before hook to open a web browser, initialize test data, or authenticate users.
 Tags can be used to separate conditions required for special tests.
-   Also, several @Before can be present with different methods - in this case an order number is used and hooks are executed according that order number in *ascending* order >> order 1, order 2,order 3...

 2. After Hooks: These hooks run after each scenario and are used to clean up the test environment or perform post-execution tasks.
 After hooks are commonly used to close resources, log results, or capture screenshots after the scenario has completed.
-In case of multiple @After with specified order number the execution is according order number in *descending* order >> ... order 3, order 2, order 1.

 3. BeforeStep and AfterStep Hooks: These hooks run before and after each step within a scenario,